kouphax/yobriefca.se/resources/content/entries/2015-07-28-window-prompt-with-elm.md

 port totalCapacity = map toString somethingElse
 ```

 This one is an outtie.
 This is used to signal things __out__ of our Elm app into JavaScript.
-In this case it sends out the sum of some data strucutre as and when it changes.
+In this case it sends out the sum of some data structure as and when it changes.
 We can listen to these signals in JavaScript like this,

 ```javascript
 app.ports.totalCapacity.subscribe(function(x) {